 Agencies also need to ensure that they are using relevant curriculum and goal-focused, authentic workplace material with learners with employment goals.
 As well, agencies should actively link with employment counseling and training services in their communities in order to better meet the needs of employed learners or learners looking for work.

 Employment Ontario aims to increase employment and training opportunities by providing seamless customer service, removing barriers to training, and strengthening links to employment.
-This new system will offer easily identifiable access points with a client focus and allow for the provision of consistent information and referral services.
-You can learn more about Employment Ontario by visiting their new website at: www.ontario.ca/page/employment-ontario/
+This system offers easily identifiable access points with a client focus and allow for the provision of consistent information and referral services.
+You can learn more about Employment Ontario by visiting their website at: www.ontario.ca/page/employment-ontario/

 Community Literacy of Ontario has listed some of the popular workforce resources used in the Ontario literacy community below.
 This is just the tip of the iceberg!
 Talk to your colleagues, undertake some research and conduct an Internet search to find more.